 Cottagecore Wedding Bouquet

-Image: Emily Montay Photography; Dani Dunne Photography
+Image courtesy of Emily Montay Photography and Dani Dunne Photography

 Of course, a cottagecore inspired wedding bouquet wouldn't be complete without some beautiful wildflowers and cottage garden flowers!
 Opt for a hand-tied bouquet for a natural finish, perhaps wrapping round some twine or natural fabrics.
 We think this pink and red wild bouquet by So Blooming Beautiful is, well, so blooming beautiful!